 All new or substantially revised IM documents should be reviewed by an agency technical editor.

 Portion markings will be included in any non-public Official Use Only – Security-Related Information (OUO-SRI) documents prior to sending the IMC, IP, or TI to NRR for issuance, unless otherwise stated by the appropriate NSIR branch chief.
 Portion marking requirements can be found in the non-public Yellow Announcement (YA) 20-0042.
+Specific formatting instructions are provided in IMC 0040 Appendix A; this formatting is typically completed by the NSIR Office.

+Once the NRC has commenced using Controlled Unclassified Information (CUI) designations, the staff will need to use the most current header and portion markings as described in agency guidance.
+The program is described in CUI-STD-1000, “Nuclear Regulatory Commission Controlled Unclassified Information Standard” and MD 12.6, “NRC Controlled Unclassified Information (CUI) Program.”

-05.03 Revisions to Documents.
+05.03 Revisions to Documents/Creating new documents.

+Once it has been determined that a new or revised IM document is required, IMC 0040 should be consulted.
+The document lead must follow the procedures and format delineated in IMC 0040 to prepare a draft version of the document and determine whether the document must be submitted for a formal comment period.

-When new IM documents need to be issued or existing IM documents need to be revised, it is due to one of the following five reasons:
+When new IM documents need to be issued or existing IM documents need to be revised, it is typically due to one or more of the following five reasons:

-Document Feedback: Inspectors and technical staff generally use the inspection FBF process to submit comments and suggest changes to improve the implementation of the inspection program.
-IMC 0801 contains instructions used by inspection program offices respond to comments.
+Document Feedback: Inspectors and technical staff generally use the ROP inspection FBF process to submit comments and suggest changes to improve the implementation of the inspection program.
+IMC 0801, “Inspection Program Feedback Process,” contains instructions to initiate, submit, and process FBFs.
+It includes the response times and disposition categories used by inspection program offices when responding to FBF comments.
+The FBF response may include changes to one or more IM documents.

-ROP Baseline Inspection Procedure Reviews: ROP Baseline Inspection Procedures are IMC 0307 Appendix B, “Reactor Oversight Process Baseline Inspection Review” may result in shifting of resources and inspection sample requirements.
+ROP Baseline Inspection Procedure Reviews: ROP Baseline Inspection Procedures are monitored in accordance with IMC 0307 Appendix B, “Reactor Oversight Process Self-Assessment Baseline Inspection Program Monitoring and Comprehensive Review.”
+This may result in the shifting of resources and inspection sample requirements or other revisions to the baseline inspection procedures, as needed.

-Periodic Review: All IM documents will be reviewed for continued applicability and periodic updates This review p may result in changes to the documents.
+Periodic Review: All IM documents will be reviewed for continued applicability and periodic updates; NRR IM documents will be reviewed every 5 years or sooner; this review period is consistent with the revision period for Management Directives (MDs).
+This review process may result in changes to the documents. (section 07.01)

-Agency-Initiated Changes: Commission direction or inspection program changes may create the need change to IM documents.
+Agency-Initiated Changes: Commission direction or inspection program changes may create the need for changes to IM documents.

 This is the most common process for the development of TIs.
-Agency-initiated changes do not require a .
+Agency-initiated changes do not require an official FBF, but a FBF can be used as a tracking mechanism for such changes.

-Response to External Assessments: Government Accounting Office (GAO) and Office of Inspector General (OIG) audits.
-These audits are infrequent and do not require a to track the changes, but forms can be useful in this capacity.
+Response to External Assessments: Government Accounting Office (GAO) and Office of Inspector General (OIG) audits may initiate changes to the IM.
+These audits are infrequent and do not require a FBF to track the changes, but the forms can be useful in this capacity.

-Based on any of the above reasons, a new IM document created and issued, an existing document revised and re-issued.
-In case, change notice process.
-To make revisions,
+Based on any of the above reasons, a new IM document may be created and issued, an existing document may be revised and re-issued, or an existing document may be deleted.
+In all cases, the changes are completed using the change notice process.
+To make revisions, prepare the document using instructions in section 06.02.